 Water that infiltrates the soil is subject to both fast and slow “leakage”.
 Infiltration is limited by the soil saturation point (θS), and any water in excess of saturation is subject to immediate runoff.
 Typically, all water above saturation would run off the site, but when using the optional RunoffCapture parameter a specified amount of the potential runoff can stay on the site to create a supersaturated condition (i.e., standing water).
 RunoffCapture values greater than 0 specifies how much depth (in mm) of standing water may accumulate, and a value of 0 will prevent any standing water.

 Fast leakage is correlated to the soil hydraulic conductivity (Ksat) and occurs before plants have a chance to utilize water.
 The ecoregion parameter LeakageFrac defines the proportion of water above field capacity (-3.37 m pressure head) that immediately drains through the water profile.
 A parameter value of 1.0 implies immediate draining to field capacity, which will likely be appropriate for most upland applications.
 Values of less than 1 for LeakageFrac could be appropriate to represent soil conditions that prevent leakage through the bottom of the soil profile (e.g., bedrock, clay layer, permafrost).
-Slow leakage occurs after plant use (transpiration) and evaporation, and keeps the water level at or below field capacity (-3.37 m pressure head) at the end of each monthly time step.
+Slow leakage occurs after plant use (transpiration) and evaporation, and keeps the water level at or below field capacity at the end of each monthly time step.

 After fast leakage loss has been subtracted, the soil water is subject to further depletion by transpiration and/or evaporation.
 Transpiration is calculated as the result of plant growth.
 The rate of evaporation is a function of available water, total site LAI (shading), temperature and daylength to calculate a reference evapotranspiration (RET) based on Hamon (1961).
 Potential evaporation (PE) is calculated as the RET diminished by shading from the canopy LAI.